 The Guided Tours

 To make the best of your Seville Cathedral experience, I would strongly recommend a guided tour.
-Having a local historian bilingual guide who details the history, facts and lores of the Cathedral enriches your experience leaps and bounds.
+Having a local historian bilingual guide who details the history, facts and lores of the Cathedral enrich your experience leaps and bounds.
 They are totally worth the extra money spent and you can thank me later for it!
-Moreover, these guided tours allow you fast track skip the line access which is an absolute boon during peak hours/season
+Moreover, these guided tours allow you to skip the line which is an absolute boon during peak hours/seasons.

 This is most definitely the easiest and cheapest way to get tickets as it involves no planning.
 You just have to turn up and stand in a queue to get your ticket.
 However, queues to buy tickets for the Cathedral can be long, slow and very, very tiring.
 Temperatures in Seville reach 40 degrees celsius during summers and by the time you get your tickets, you probably want to head home for a nap!

 Here are some of the most important highlights of the art and architecture of Seville Cathedral you should pay special attention to.

 Although not part of the interior, Le Giralda is one of the structures that will immediately catch your attention.
 It is the bell tower of the Cathedral and stands 343 feet tall.
 It was the minaret of the previous Mosque that stood there and has been registered as a World Heritage Site by UNESCO.

 The Cathedral comprises 15 doors along its four facades; North, South, East, and West facades.
 The Door Of Assumption, Door of Saint Miguel, Door of the Prince, Door of Palos, and Door of the Bells are some of the doors you should give the eye to.